 From endings come new beginnings!

 For the last three years I have been part of a quilting bee.
-A quilting bee of 13 ladies from all over the USA (and now Ireland) who quilt for eachother every month and share a love of quilting & sewing.
-We have gotten to know eachother over the distance and some have managed to meet in person.
-My bucket list includes meeting all of them (I already know one) in person.
+A quilting bee of 13 ladies from all over the USA (and now Ireland) who quilt for each other every month and share a love of quilting & sewing.
+We have gotten to know each other over the distance and some have managed to meet in person.
+As 2017 ended, we decided to disband our hive.
+We have managed to stay in touch and share our sewing adventures.
+My bucket list includes meeting all of them in person.

 I asked my hivemates to create a block for the back with a message to sew into the quilt.
 A lot of love is stitched in this quilt.

-A pixelated violet ribbon is centered in the back using fabric scraps sent by my hivemates.
+A pixelated violet ribbon is centered in the back using the fabric scraps sent by my hivemates.